 (b) by any person present at the examination, or any part of the examination, signing the person’s name at the bottom of each page of the written record that records a part of the examination at which the person was present.

 11.8 Inspection of record or transcript of examination or investigation under Corporations Act s.
-411, s.423 or s.536
+411, 423 or 536

 (1) A written record or transcript of an examination or investigation under section 411, 423 or 536 of the Corporations Act is not available for inspection by any person except —